Dr. Amir Ali Abbasi

 Email abbasiam@qau.edu.pk

-M.Sc: Quaid-i-Azam University, Islamabad (President and Chancellor Gold-Medalist)
+• M.Sc: Quaid-i-Azam University, Islamabad, Pakistan (President and Chancellor Gold Medallist)

 Education